-Revenue Recognition: Revenue for Pick 3, Pick 4, Cash 5, Hot Lotto, Mega Millions, and Powerball (collectively referred to as "on-line games") is recognized when tickets are sold to the public by contracted retailers, except for tickets sold in advance of the draw date for which deferred revenue is recorded.
+Revenue Recognition: Revenue for Pick 3, Pick 4, Cash 5, Hot Lotto, National Millionaire Raffle, Mega Millions, and Powerball (collectively referred to as "on-line games") is recognized when tickets are sold to the public by contracted retailers, except for tickets sold in advance of the draw date for which unearned revenue is recorded.
 Revenue for scratcher games is recognized upon activation of ticket packs for sale by the retailers.